Understanding your Bereavement Sessions

 Please complete the enquiry form or contact us on 01494 511117

-Our Aylesbury Information sessions are held on a monthly basis at Walton Court Community Centre, Hannon Road, Aylesbury, HP21 8TJ.
+Our Aylesbury Information sessions are held monthly on a Monday evening from 7.00pm – 8.30pm at the Walton Court Community Centre, Hannon Road, Aylesbury, HP21 8TJ.
 Please complete the enquiry form or contact us on 01494 511117.

 At the Information Sessions you will be given the opportunity to sign up for one to one bereavement support with a caring and understanding person to talk with, in complete confidence, in your own home or in a counselling room.